Best Affordable Neighborhoods for Renters in Washington, DC

 Share this article:

 Looking for apartments in Washington, D.C., can feel like a real challenge, especially with the city’s cost of living sitting a steep 47% above the national average.
 The nation’s capital is bursting with culture, iconic landmarks, and career opportunities, but let’s face it — those perks often come with a hefty price tag.
-So, with average rents around $2,485 per month, staying on budget might seem impossible.
+So, with average rents around $2,485 as of November 2024, staying on budget might seem impossible.

 But don’t worry — there’s good news for those looking for affordable neighborhoods in the nation’s capital!
 D.C. is home to some hidden gems where you can enjoy all the benefits of city living without blowing your budget: